shown in other instead.

 World light source, as well as Unity Directional light source, uses an advanced shadow mapping technique called Parallel-Split Shadow Mapping to handle shadows at large distances.
 The shadow settings are available per each light source.

-In UNIGINE, you can use an arbitrary flat diffuse or albedo texture in the Texture parameter of Light Projected.
+In UNIGINE, you can use an arbitrary flat diffuse or albedo texture, as well as an IES-profile, in the Texture parameter of Light Projected.
 The same way you can apply texture modulation to Light Omni by using a cubemap texture.

 Modulation by texture

 Modulation by cubemap